hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

 **--force** Force updating value to different type.
 <hr>
+###Data {#kato-command-ref-data}
+Import or export Application Lifecycle Service system data to or from clusters/nodes.

+####Data Export
+Exports Application Lifecycle Service system data to or from clusters/nodes.
+With no options specified, includes all data except 'resources' and 'aok-config'.

+*\<filename\>* The filename the export will be written to

 **data** **export** **--only-this-node** [**options**] [*\<filename\>*]

 **data** **export** **--cluster** [**options**] [*\<filename\>*]

 **data** **export** **--manual** [**options**] [*\<filename\>*]

-Exports Application Lifecycle Service system data to or from clusters/nodes.
-With no options specified, includes all data except 'resources' and 'aok-config'.

-*\<filename\>* The filename the export will be written to

 **-h** **--help** Show help information